ThatDaveStevens/Blog/WPA/readme.md

 The solution has 3 clear target audiences, with this in mind I outlined 3 hypothesis' I wanted to explore:

 - H1 : Can the insights support senior **leaders** as they define and monitor the transformation of DXC?
 - H2 : Can the insights be provided to individual **managers** to action and drive marginal improvements?
 - H3 : Are **individuals** gaining insights and value from their MyInsights emails and personal portal?

 To introduce the topic to each leader and manager group I selected 6 key metrics, pulled from the detailed PowerBi reports and filtered down to their individual team or organisation.
 This has a very positive impact and immediately grabbed each teams attention.    "these are your numbers, these are your recommendations"

 The 6 metrics I included where:

 - % of time spent in recurring meetings
 - average working week (hours)
 - % of employees with no 1:1 time with their manager
-    - # of emails are between just 2 people
+- Number of emails are between just 2 people
 - % of employees average more than 14 hours of after-hours collaboration per week
 - % of managers meeting hours are double booked

 ## The Leaders experience